TrentBrick/RewardConditionedUDRL/README.md

 ![eval_mean](readme_files/mycode/lunar_demo_evalmean.png)

 This code base works for LunarLander in that the agent will learn to achieve a high score.
-However, performance is not as high as that documented in the original papers, this is especially the case for [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) (RCP).
-Even after correspondence with the authors (which was limited and slow) I have been unable to identify the bug or discrepancy in my code leading to such different performance.
+However, results appear to have a much higher variance across seeds here than in the original papers, especially for UDRL Sparse Lunar-Lander and RCP-Advantages.
+Even after correspondence with the authors (which was limited and slow) I have been unable to identify the bug or discrepancy in my code leading to these differences in performance outlined below:

 UDRL in LunarLander environment in this codebase: